 From 2012, Thai AirAsia transferred all operations from Suvernabhumi Airport to Don Mueang International Airport.
 Originally, it was the only low-cost airline operating both domestic and international flights from Suvarnabhumi Airport.

 AirAsia is a Malaysian low-cost airline headquartered in Kuala Lumpur, which operates many flights to 22 countries and 100 destinations.
 These destinations include Abu Dhabi, Adelaide, Alor Setar, Bacolod, Balikpapan, Banda Aceh, Bandar Seri Begawan, Bandung, Bangalore, Bangkok, Beijing, Batam, Bintulu, Busan, Cebu, Chengdu, Chennai, Chiang Mai, Taipei, Pattaya, Colombo, Ho Chi Minh City, Johor Bahru, Colombo, Kathmandu, Penang and many others.
 The AirAsia Group is comprised of: AirAsia Berhad (Malaysia), AirAsia Indonesia, Thai AirAsia, Philippines AirAsia, AirAsia Japan, AirAsia X, Thai AirAsia and Indonesia AirAsia X. AirAsia has lots of affiliate airlines such as Thai AirAsia, Indonesia AirAsia, Philippines AirAsia and AirAsia India.

-Within the AirAsia family includes subsidary airlines:
+The AirAsia family includes the following subsidiary airlines:

 Australia (Darwin; Perth)

 India (Bangalore; Chennai; Kochi; Kolkata; Tiruchirappalli)